-When is Armed Rebellion Appropriate?by tarran
+When is Armed Rebellion Appropriate?

 Treason doth never prosper: what’s the reason?
 For if it prosper, none dare call it treason.

 One interesting question within political theory is the question of when armed rebellion against a government is justified.
 Most people that tackle this subject try to find some set of moral lines that a government must cross before it becomes illegitimate and thus armed rebellion becomes morally OK.

 Being an anarchist I take a different tack.
 To me, since there is no such thing as a legitimate government and any organization that steals or commits acts of aggression against innocent people is behaving immorally, the question is one more of practicality than morality.
 The tax-man is another thief come to pick my pocket, and may morally be repelled with the same degree of violence directed toward any other thief.
 However, such violence may be unwise.

 Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.

 Sun-tzu – The Art of War